Year 1

 Friday

-In Spring 2 our topic is:
+In summer 2 our topic is:

 We will continue to use ‘ClassDojo’ as a method to let you know what has been happening in the class and any ways in which you can help your child at home.
-Please continue to record your reading at home in your home/school diaries.

 Year 1 Letters